-5 Planning
+7 Planning

-A public planning process is not well developed for HQ's transmission or distribution.
-Capex plans are discussed in rate cases.
-Intervenors complain that they are often not provided with enough information to effectively participate and engage in planning processes.
-Effective oversight of T&D capex was noted in Section 5.1.2 to be challenging.
-Substantial resources are needed to properly develop independent views.
+8 A public planning process is not well developed for HQ's transmission or distribution.
+9 Capex plans are discussed in rate cases.
+Intervenors complain that they are often not provided 10 with enough information to effectively participate and engage in planning processes.
+Effective 11 oversight of T&D capex was noted in Section 5.1.2 to be challenging.
+Substantial resources are 12 needed to properly develop independent views.

-11 The Régie is required to authorize acquisition or construction of transmission assets 12 with a value of \$25 million and of distribution assets with a value of \$10 million.69 The range of 13 alternatives to the proposed capex that are considered in these hearings is limited to those 14 advanced by the proponent.
-By virtue of these hearings, numerous capex programs have 15 already been approved that would take place during the MRP periods.
+Article 73 of the Loi states that HQT and HQD must obtain the authorization of the Régie for capital expenditures "subject to the conditions and in the cases determined by regulation by the Régie."
+The Régie currently reviews transmission projects with a value of \$25 million and of distribution projects with a value of \$10 million.
+The range of alternatives to the proposed capex that are considered in these hearings is limited to those advanced by the proponent.
+By virtue of these hearings, numerous capex projects have already been approved that would take place during the MRP periods of HQT and HQD.